 Thursday, October 2, 2014

 I've been talking about my first days at the university, about fears, but I haven't introduced myself.
 So it's about time!
 Well, my name is Sara Ousalah Meseguer, I'm half Moroccan and half Spanish.
 I was born in Murcia and I'm 17 years old, but this Sunday (October 5th) is my birthday, YAY!
 I went to José Martínez Tornel school and I studied the Secondary and Bachillerato at IES Ingeniero de la Cierva, both in Patiño, (Murcia).
-So last year I was studying 2º Bachillerato, it was really hard and when I was very tired at the end of the course, I had to do a last effort in order to pass the PAU (where I got very good results) but it was worth because now I'm studying the degree that I've always loved.
+So last year I was studying 2º Bachillerato, it was real hard and when I was very exhausted by the end of the course, I had to do one last effort so as to pass the PAU (where I got very good results) but it was all worth it because now I'm studying the degree that I've always loved.
 There's no victory without effort.